Loya SR-22 Insurance

 When you contact an insurer that handles SR-22 filings, the process usually follows a predictable path.
 For a company like Loya, it typically looks like this:

 Not every driver who needs an SR-22 actually owns a vehicle.
 This is especially common after a DUI or a serious accident when the vehicle is totaled, sold, or repossessed.
-In these situations, you still may be required to carry insurance—even if you don’t currently drive a car in your name.
+In these situations, you may still be required to carry insurance—even if you don’t currently drive a car in your name.

 That’s where non-owner SR-22 policies come in.
 Instead of insuring a specific vehicle, a non-owner policy insures you when you occasionally drive vehicles that you don’t own, like rentals or borrowed cars.
 It provides liability coverage and satisfies the SR-22 requirement without the expense of a full traditional auto policy on a car that doesn’t exist.

 If you do own a car, you’ll need a standard owner’s policy with the SR-22 filing attached.
-Some drivers who occasionally use multiple cars may fall into an “owner-operator” style situation, but the key idea is that the insurer needs to know whether you own a vehicle and how you’re using it so they can issue the correct policy type.
+Some drivers who occasionally use multiple cars may fall into an “owner-operator” type situation, but the key idea is that the insurer needs to know whether you own a vehicle and how you’re using it so they can issue the correct policy type.

 The filing fee is usually relatively small, often in the range of a few tens of dollars.
 It’s a one-time charge that covers the administrative work of issuing and sending the SR-22 to the state.